 - Un-optimized/Traditional: Year 1, Year 10, Year 20

 - Optimized: Year 1, Year 10, Year 20

 Once done, go to Module Layout and define strings.
-This step isn't mandatory when designing a standard system, but crucial for modelling the effect of optimizers and accurately calculating the electrical effects of partial shading.
+This step isn't mandatory when designing a standard system but is crucial for modeling the effect of optimizers and accurately calculating the electrical effects of partial shading.
 More information about the Module Layout tab can be found on the PVsyst website.
-Module layout can be done automatically, and usually doesn't require more than 1 minute for a simple system like the example above (click 'Set Modules' -> 'Auto Attribution' -> select filling method and 'Distribute').
-Make sure the orientation of your modules (portrait vs landscape) in Module Layout matches their orientation in your Near Shadings construction.
+Module layout can be done automatically and usually doesn't require more than 1 minute for a simple system like the example above (Module arrangement > Set all modules).
+Make sure the orientation of your modules (portrait vs. landscape) in Module Layout matches their orientation in your Near Shadings construction.

-Once Module Layout is defined go back to Near Shadings and choose Use in Simulation -> Detailed, according to module layout.
+Once Module Layout is defined, go back to Near Shadings and choose Use in Simulation > Detailed, according to module layout.

 For an even more detailed analysis, you can take into account the monitoring benefits that the optimizer is bringing into the system.
 The monitoring of the optimizer, done with the implementation of Tigos datalogger CCA and TAP, will allow the end customer to increase the amount of time the system is running.

 With Tigo's monitoring, it will be possible to improve runtime by detecting timely unexpected malfunctions and undiagnosed losses (diode failure not detected, focused maintenance not planned on time, etc.).
 This topic is extensively examined here.